psteinroe/pg_parse/README.md

 - *WASM support*: You can use this library and still build your application to WASM using the `wasm32-unknown-emscripten` target.
 You can find a full example in `wasm_example/`.
 We run a build in the CI to make sure it remains compatible.
 - *Macro-based iterators*: The official Rust binding implements the iterator for AST nodes manually and therefore misses a large part.
 This implementation uses the `.proto` definition to generate the code at build time using procedural macros.

-> This is *not* a drop-in replacement for the official Rust binding.
-The generated iterators allows the user to implement a large part of the `ParseResult` API themselves easily.
-This library just exposes a minimal API meant to be extended on depending on the individual use case.

 ## Related